RebornBeat/Hearth/README.md

 The registry is open.
 New modality, new tool, new scenario = new module, same interface, same enforcement core, same trace format.
 The stack grows without degrading — addition is monotonic, never a new cadence.

+**Loops enforce factors.** Each loop is the executable embodiment of one or more control factors ([§18](#18-the-control-factor-space--taxonomy--planes)) — `tool.gate` enforces the *irreversibility* factor, `verification.replay` enforces the *replay* factor.
+The taxonomy names what the loops measure; the loops are how factors get teeth.

 ---